bryanlundberg/NaroDB/docs/types-reference/limit.md

 ## Limit

 Limits are used to narrow down the results based on specific range.
+The Limit type is a number that specifies the maximum number of documents to return.

 ## Example